3.3 Control and Risk Committee

 - it issues opinions on specific aspects relating to the identification of the main risks faced by the Company;

-- it carries out the further duties which are attributed to it by the Board of Directors concerning Transactions involving directors’ or statutory auditors’ interests and related-party transactions, according to the times and methods set out in the Procedure enclosed to the Regulations of the Committee15;
+- it performs the additional duties assigned to it by the Board of Directors in relation to transactions in which directors or statutory auditors have an interest and related-party transactions, in accordance with the terms and methods set out in the procedure annexed to the Committee Regulations32;

 - it examines the periodic reports relating to the evaluation of the internal control and risk management system, as well as those of particular importance prepared by the Internal Auditor;

-- it monitors the independence, suitability, effectiveness and efficiency of the Internal Audit department;
+- it monitors the independence, suitability, effectiveness and efficiency of the Internal Audit function;

-- it may ask the Internal Auditor to carry out inspections of specific operational areas, giving notice of this to the Chairman of the Board of Statutory Auditors, the Chairman of the Board of Directors and the internal control and risk management system director;
+- it may ask the Internal Auditor to carry out inspections of specific operational areas, giving notice of this to the Chairman of the Board of Statutory Auditors, the Chairman of the Board of Directors and the director in charge of the internal control and risk management system;

-- it reports to the Board, at least every six months, upon approval of the annual and half-year financial reports, on the activity it carries out and on the adequacy of the internal control and risk management system;
+- it reports to the Board, at least every six months, upon approval of the annual and half-year financial report, on the activity it carries out and the adequacy of the internal control and risk management system;

-- it expresses its opinion on proposals to the Board of Directors submitted by the internal control and risk management system director, in agreement with the Chairman: (i) concerning the appointment, dismissal and remuneration of the Internal Auditor, in line with the Company’s pay policy; and (ii) designed to ensure that he/she is given the appropriate resources to fulfil his/her responsibilities.
+- it expresses its opinion on proposals to the Board of Directors submitted by the director in charge of the internal control and risk management system, in agreement with the Chairman: (i) concerning the appointment, dismissal and remuneration of the Internal Auditor, in line with the Company’s pay policy; and (ii) designed to ensure that he/she is given the appropriate resources to fulfil his/her responsibilities.

 The Committee expresses its opinion to the Board of Directors in order to:

-- define the guidelines for the internal control and risk management system, so that the main risks facing the Company and its subsidiaries can be correctly identified and adequately measured, managed and monitored, as well as determine to what extent these risks can be managed using a policy that is consistent with the strategic objectives identified;
+- define the guidelines for the internal control and risk management system, so that the main risks facing the Company and its Subsidiaries can be correctly identified and adequately measured, managed and monitored, as well as determining to what extent these risks can be managed using a policy that is consistent with the strategic objectives identified;

 - periodically evaluate, at least annually, the adequacy and effectiveness of the internal control and risk management system with respect to the characteristics of the Company and the risk profile it has adopted;

-- describe, in the Report on Corporate Governance and Ownership Structure, the main features of the internal control and risk management system, and evaluate the adequacy of the system;
+- describe, in the Report on Corporate Governance and Ownership Structure, the main features of the internal control and risk management system, as well as evaluate the adequacy of the system;

-- evaluate the conclusions presented by the External Auditors in any letter of suggestions and in the report on key matters arising from the external audit.
+- evaluate the conclusions presented by the External Auditors in any suggestion letters and in the report on key matters arising from the external audit.

 Independent non-executive director(1) - Chairman